 In 1991, Dr. Dorothy Spangenberg was studying the potential effects of zero-gravity on human fetuses.
 Since testing her research on actual fetuses would have assuredly crossed an ethical line, she and her team packed 2,478 baby jellyfish onto the Columbia space shuttle, ejected them into orbit, and watched for results.
 Initially, the jellyfish adapted well to the environment, and bred themselves up to a population of 60,000.

 Sadly, back on Earth, the new jellyfish were found to have greater “pulsing abnormalities” than usual – a syndrome commonly known as “vertigo.”
 The experiment demonstrated that, hypothetically, humans born in space might experience mobility issues once they land on Earth, similar to the phenomenon of "sea legs," often experienced by seafarers immediately after returning to land.

 To help further their insight into organ growth and tumor development, in 2007, Japanese cancer researchers at Hiroshima University actually bred transparent frogs.
 These frogs boasted internal organs that were completely visible through their skin.

 Apparently, this innovation allows researchers to reduce the number of dissections they have to perform, since the frog's internal organs and blood vessels are all visible through their skin.

-Not to be outdone by Soviet double-headed dogs, American researcher Robert White performed the world's first successful monkey-head transplant on March 14, 1970.
-In a carefully choreographed operation, White removed a monkey's head from its body and put it on a beheaded monkey body.
-Astonishingly, the monkey woke up and tried to bite one of the surgeons, and survived a day and a half before dying.While the public was appalled by the experiment, White continued to press on, hoping for a day when human heads can be taken off dying bodies and put onto healthy ones.
+American researcher Robert White performed the world's first successful monkey-head transplant in the early 1970s.
+In a carefully-choreographed operation, White removed a monkey's head from its body and placed it on a headless specimen.
+Astonishingly, the monkey awoke and tried to bite one of the surgeons.
+The transplant recipient survived nine days before passing.